 - Dave the Barbarian

-- This trope title comes from the episode "Termites of Endearment".
-Dave refuses to practice sword fighting because he's busy making decorative knick-knacks for sale, although nobody wants to buy them.
-His sister Fang badgers him to practice fighting, and Dave says "trust me, someday my love of decorative knick-knacks will come in handy!"
+- "Termites of Endearment" Dave refuses to practice sword fighting because he's busy making decorative knick-knacks for sale.
+His sister Fang badgers him to practice fighting, and Dave says "one day my love of decorative knick-knacks will one day save us all!"
 He keeps saying this throughout the episode, usually directly to the audience.
-Then the Monster of the Week attacks, defeats everyone easily, and is about to kill them all — when it notices one of Dave's things and says, "did I ever tell you how much I love decorative knick-knacks?"
-Cut to Dave selling thousands of knick-knacks to the monster.
-Fang looks at him and says, deadpan, "I so hate you right now."
+Then the Monster of the Week attacks, defeats everyone easily, and is about to kill them all—when Dave notices the monster's bracelet.
+The monster and Dave agree to knick-knacks together.

 - And in another episode, it was his origami skills.

 - And Fang's bug-squishing abilities.
 (Notice a trend?)

 - Teen Titans.
 Beast Boy's bottomless well of TV trivia knowledge ultimately allows the Titans to defeat Control Freak, who was only dangerous because he also possessed a bottomless well of TV trivia knowledge.

 - Subverted in Rocky and Bullwinkle: in the episode "Banana Formula", Bullwinkle eats a banana on which a secret formula for a powerful explosive was written (don't ask), but thanks to his ability to remember everything he ever ate, he remembers the formula, which is a big help for the bad guys.